DAT4/os-man-shell/readme.md

     else: return [x.strip() for x in cmd.split()]
 ```

+This is a simpler recursive function which has responsibility for tokenizing strings into something that the rest of the program can understand.

++ First the function checks for pipes
++ if there is a pipe then the function will split the string for each pipe-sign into a list of strings, and then call itself for each string in the list. (which will now be without a pipe-sign) and then lastly return everything as a list of lists.
++ if there is no pipe-sign in the string then the function will use regex to check if there is a defined string in the command ('string')(only single quotes are allowed) it will then return a list splitted for each space except for spaces in the defined string which will be in the list as a string for itself.
++ Lastly if there is no pipes and no strings, then the function will just split the string for each space into a list of strings, and strip potential whitespace that might occure.

 ### The main loop

-This loop will go on until the process somehow will be terminated.
-+ First the program will print the current working directory and wait for user input, which will be passed into the `tokenizer` function which will return its output into the `process` function.
-+ If the user just presses enter then the program will encounter an `IndexError` because functions later in the flow will look for specific indexes in the `cmd` list this will be overlooked and `pass`ed by `except`

 ```python
 while True:
     try: process(tokenize(input(f'./{getcwd().split("/")[-1]} % ')))
     except IndexError: pass
 ```

+This loop will go on until the process somehow will be terminated.
++ First the program will print the current working directory and wait for user input, which will be passed into the `tokenizer` function which will return its output into the `process` function.
++ If the user just presses enter then the program will encounter an `IndexError` because functions later in the flow will look for specific indexes in the `cmd` list this will be overlooked and `pass`ed by `except`

 ## Bibliography